CSCI-4830-002-2014/hackathon-datamethods/README.md

 ## Q11: How do we match 2 users that we think may want to share playlists?

-We loo at the most commonly listened to genres between people
+We look at the most commonly listened to genres between people

 ## Q12: What assumptions would you have before digging into Spotify data?
 How would you test them?

+A correlation is a relation between two variables within your data.
+This could be something like a relationship between car accidents and not wearing your seat belt.
+There is a correlation between these variables since data has been shown that more deaths occur when people don't wear seat belts.

 ----------